Laws

 - The value of the decedent’s property does not exceed $40,000, less liens, debt, and encumbrances.

-- If the decedent left a will, the will has been admitted into probate within the required time restrictions.[4]
+- The decedent’s will (if any) has been admitted into probate within the required time restrictions.[4]

 Step 2 – Estate Bond